opsschool/curriculum/filesystems_101.rst

 * User ID of file's owner.
 * Group ID of file.
 * The file's mode (permissions).
-* Additional system and user flags (e.g. append only, or ACLs).
+* Additional system and user flags (e.g. append only or ACLs).
 * Timestamps when the inode was last modified (ctime), file content last modified/accessed (mtime/atime).
 * Link count of how many hard links point to the inode.
 * Pointers to the file's contents.